OpenDataDSL/website/blog/2023-02-21-matrixP17/index.md

 After downloading and formatting the matrix in Excel, the heatmap looks like:
 <img className={styles.product_screenshot} src="/img/blog/matrix/m_bc.PNG" />

+The lowest correlation we notice between UTILS and the other industries.

 ##### During COVID-19:
 <img className={styles.product_screenshot} src="/img/blog/matrix/wp_m_c.PNG" />

 The heatmap in Excel for the time frame during COVID-19 looks like:
 <img className={styles.product_screenshot} src="/img/blog/matrix/m_c.PNG" />

+For the time during COVID-19, the heatmap looks very different.
+In general the correlations are lower between all industries.
+OIL and CARS show lowest correlations to the other industries.
+The demand for oil was low and we all remember in April 2020, for the first time in history, the futures price for crude oil turned negative.

+But low correlations are not bad as such: Combining them in an investment portfolio holds diversification potential.

 ##### ODSL Code